almereyda/awesome-starred/README.md

 - [dat-fox](https://github.com/sammacbeth/dat-fox) - dat:// protocol as a Firefox webextension
 - [fullcalendar-scheduler](https://github.com/fullcalendar/fullcalendar-scheduler) - FullCalendar add-on for displaying events and resources
 - [fullcalendar](https://github.com/fullcalendar/fullcalendar) - Full-sized drag & drop event calendar
+- [resume-schema](https://github.com/jsonresume/resume-schema) - JSON-Schema is used here to define and validate our proposed resume json
 - [HackMyResume](https://github.com/hacksalot/HackMyResume) - Generate polished résumés and CVs in HTML, Markdown, LaTeX, MS Word, PDF, plain text, JSON, XML, YAML, smoke signal, and carrier pigeon.
 - [tutanota](https://github.com/tutao/tutanota) - Tutanota is an email client with a strong focus on security and privacy that lets you encrypt emails on all your devices.
 - [planetarium](https://github.com/littleworkshop/planetarium) - A Firefox 4 demo about the solar system.